CBMSO-L302/Genomic-Tools/README.md

 Recommendation:

-Before the usage of these scripts, save the path in a variable, for example, $SCRIPT:
+Before the usage of these scripts, save the path in a variable, for example, `$SCRIPT`:

 `SCRIPT=/Path_to_script`